Truck Accident Lawyers Serving Fort Collins and Northern Colorado

 - Data from the truck’s electronic on-board recorder (EOBR, or “black box”)

 - Copies of any insurance policies.

-Your attorney can also obtain all police reports, accident reports and toxicology test results.
+Your personal injury attorney can also obtain all police reports, accident reports and toxicology test results.

 The Truck Driver May Not Be the Only One Liable for Your Losses

 The goal of obtaining this evidence will be to establish what occurred in your crash and who was at fault.
 In many cases, more parties than the truck driver can be held responsible.